-A clear understanding of the inventory of devices within the nonattainment area will further assist emission reductions.
+A clear understanding of the inventory of solid-fuel heating devices within the nonattainment area will further assist emission reductions.
 There are two avenues to collecting this data, regulatory requirements and voluntary.

-18 AAC 50.0777(k)(1) identifies all the areas where registration information is required to be collected and submitted to DEC.
-Focus is on where DEC currently has authority and building off existing efforts.
+18 AAC 50.0777(h) identifies all the areas where registration information is required to be collected and submitted to DEC.
+The focus of registration builds off existing efforts and occurs at the times where individuals interact with DEC solid-fuel related programs.